wl-programming/GEOM2157/README.md

 # GEOM2157
-Test site for Semester 2 2021 Geospatial Programming Course
+Demonstration site for Semester 2 2021 Geospatial Programming Course

+This site stores the files created for the final project.
+Other information such as descriptions of the tasks is also stored here.